aniqanzr/MOO-Policy-Analysis/README.md

 * **The recovered weights.** Locating the current policy on the front and reading off the weight region that makes it optimal.
 The output is a ratio that nobody published, inferred from what was actually chosen.

 ## What I Am Not Claiming
-This section matters more than the feature list above.

 * This does not predict COE prices and was not built to.
 * The recovered weights are what the policy implies under this specific model.
 They are not anybody's internal reasoning.